How to Stay Healthy & Fit While Traveling – 10 Easy Tips from a Full-time Travel Blogger

 Staying fit and in total control of all of your eating and drinking while exploring new places is nearly impossible – I will be the first to admit that staying fit on the road is one of the hardest things to do with continually changing surroundings.

 But, I have learned a few tricks.
-I’ve learned that as long as I am sticking to my general routine and following these easy rules of thumb, I can keep my health (and weight) in check, and I’m able to feel at my best, while experiencing the very best of each place I go.
+I’ve learned that as long as I am sticking to my general routine and following these easy rules of thumb, and as long as I eat healthy at home, I can keep my health in check, and I’m able to feel at my best, while experiencing the very best of each place I go.

 These are the things that I do to stay healthy while traveling 24/7/365, and I hope they’ll help you guys when it comes to staying fit on vacation and keep up your health goals while traveling!

-I make it a rule when I’m traveling to do something active every day.
-Sometimes, that’s starting the day off with a resort gym workout or a yoga class (or an app workout – we love the app SHRED), and other days, it’s just making sure I’m walking everywhere, and other days, it’s doing fun things like paddle-boarding, kayaking, or swimming in the ocean.
+When traveling, I try to do something active every day.
+Sometimes, that’s starting the day off with a resort gym workout or a yoga class (or an app workout – I love Melissa Wood Health), and other days, it’s just making sure I’m walking everywhere, and other days, it’s doing fun things like paddle-boarding, kayaking, or swimming in the ocean.
 I actually am MORE active when I’m on vacation.
 I think it’s the best way to start the day.

 Treating yourself, but knowing balance

 “Your body isn’t a temple, it’s an amusement park, enjoy the ride.” – Anthony Bourdain

 If you usually follow a super-strict diet at home, don’t be afraid to let loose a little on vacation.
 Travel is all about the food and drinks.
 Trust me.
 You don’t want to miss out on wine & cheese in France, nasi goreng in Bali, Argentinean steak in Buenos Aires, pan con tomate in Barcelona, Vietnamese iced coffee or Brazilian capirinhas.
 The key to staying healthy on vacation is not cutting food out, it’s just adding some exercise to the mix.
 And having a healthy diet at home before you go!